compassionate, efficient care

 At Dodds Dental, we are committed to taking care of our patients throughout all stages of their dental health.
-Unexpected dental emergencies are painful and stressful, and our team is here to help.
-If you’re experiencing a dental emergency, call us immediately at (562) 439-0754 to book a same-day appointment.
-We are as accommodating as possible and our dentists will always make time to see patients experiencing pain.
+Unexpected dental emergencies are painful and stressful, and our trusted team is here to help.
+If you’re experiencing a dental emergency in the Long Beach area, call us immediately at (562) 439-0754 to book a same-day appointment.
+We are as accommodating as possible and dentists will always make time to see patients experiencing pain.

 know the signs

 what is a dental emergency?

 A dental emergency could be any of the following:

 - Past dental work that has become loose or fallen out

 If you are experiencing any of these issues, give us a call immediately at (562) 439-0754 to schedule an appointment.

 what to do in a dental emergency